yellow-bellied-seedeater-1600

 Yellow-bellied Seedeater

-Appearance: The Yellow-bellied Seedeater has a distinctive black head, white throat, and yellow belly.
+Appearance: The Yellow-bellied Seedeater has a black head, white throat, and yellow belly.
 The male has a black back with white spots, while the female is duller in color with a brownish back.

 Habitat: This bird species is found in grasslands, savannas, and agricultural areas.
-They are commonly seen in open habitats with tall grasses and shrubs.
+They are seen in open habitats with tall grasses and shrubs.

-Behavior: Yellow-bellied Seedeaters are primarily seed-eaters, feeding on grass seeds and grains.
+Behavior: Yellow-bellied Seedeaters are seed-eaters, feeding on grass seeds and grains.
 They are often seen foraging on the ground or in low vegetation.

 Breeding: During the breeding season, males perform courtship displays to attract females.
-They build their nests in grassy areas, usually low to the ground.
+They build their nests in grassy areas, low to the ground.
 The female lays 2-4 eggs, which are incubated for about two weeks.

 Conservation status: The Yellow-bellied Seedeater is listed as a species of Least Concern on the IUCN.